wligithub/tax-tool/README.md

 VMW shares acquired through brokerage purchases will not be included in the downloaded Gain&Loss file.
 Users can create their own Gain&Loss file by making a copy of the downloaded one and wiping out the existing content except the header.
 Then, manually enter purchase information into this new Gain&Loss file, allocating one row per transaction.
-The following columns need to be populated:
+The following fields need to be populated:

 - Record Type: `Sell`
 - Symbol: `VMW`